gooddata/gooddata-ui/website/versioned_docs/version-4.1.1/ht_build_app.md

 ## Create a Visualization Programmatically on the Fly

-For learning purposes, this procedure uses data from the GoodSales demo project.
+For learning purposes, this procedure uses data from the GoodSales // TODO REMOVE! demo project.
 In particular, it explains how to create a bar chart that renders `# of Activities` sliced by `Activity Type`.

 You can choose any other supported visualization type.
 When this article was last updated, the following visualization types were available: `BarChart`, `ColumnChart`, `LineChart`, `PieChart`, and `Table`.
 For the complete information about the visualization types, see [React Components](react_components.md).